dsapab/hugo-theme-hello-friend-xt/README.md

 # Hello Friend XT

 This is my extended version (XT), forked and inspired by the [hello-friend-ng](https://github.com/rhazdon/hugo-theme-hello-friend-ng) theme.
 Big kudos for the amazing work and contributions!
-I will keep my own fork as I may add new features and capabilties in the future, but I will try to keep this proyect in sycn with the up-stream as much as possible.
+I will keep my own fork as I may add new features and capabilities in the future, but I will try to keep this project in sync with the up-stream as much as possible.

 ## Table of Contents